spine/spine.site/app/views/docs/introduction.md

 Then you should experiment with the [getting started guide](<%= docs_path("started") %>), learning about [generating Spine apps](<%= docs_path("app") %>), and using [Hem](<%= docs_path("hem") %>).

-Finally I'd definitely recommend browsing the source of the example applications, such as the [Todos](http://github.com/maccman/spine.todos) and [Contacts](http://github.com/maccman/spine.contacts) apps.
+Finally it is definitely recommended to browse the source of the example applications, such as the [Todos](http://github.com/maccman/spine.todos) and [Contacts](http://github.com/maccman/spine.contacts) apps.

 ##Companion guide

-Spine was built alongside a book, [*JavaScript Web Applications*](http://oreilly.com/catalog/0636920018421) by O'Reilly.
+Spine was originally built alongside a book, [*JavaScript Web Applications*](http://oreilly.com/catalog/0636920018421) by O'Reilly.
 The book is a really good introduction to MVC, dependency management, templates and testing, all useful concepts whichever framework you end up using.

 [![JavaScript Web Applications](http://covers.oreilly.com/images/0636920018421/cat.gif)](http://oreilly.com/catalog/0636920018421)